Cray-HPE/docs-csm/operations/configuration_management/Write_Ansible_Code_for_CFS.md

   then let the node fail and CFS will separate it out from the successful nodes when new sessions are started.
 * Avoid `any_errors_fatal`.
 In addition to not working with all Ansible strategies, this can cause an Ansible run to exit early, and the nodes that did not have the error will have to start from the beginning of the playbook in the next session.
 * Design playbooks to be run with the `free` Ansible strategy.
 This means avoiding situations where all nodes in a batch need to complete a task before moving onto the next, and can save time by allowing nodes to proceed through a playbook at their own pace.

+### Summary of the key tips

+For users just starting to write plays, or who just want to focus on the biggest improvements, here is a summary of the key tips:

+* Disable fact gathering if the play doesn't use Ansible facts: `gather_facts: false`
+* Use image customization where possible to avoid running tasks every time nodes boot.
+* Use the `cfs_image` host group to specify whether a play is intended for image customization or node personalization.
+* Use `group_by`, `add_host` and `include_*` to avoid repeating conditionals.
+* Use existing Ansible modules rather than calling shell commands or scripts.

 ## Ansible limitations with CFS